-Although 100% merino wool, the fabric is thin, and comfortable to wear without being too hot like most traditional wool shirts.
-And of course it has all the natural deodorizing and moisture control features of wool that we so love to make hiking in the mountains more comfortable.
+Woven by an established Italian manufacturer in New Zealand, the fabric is thin, and comfortable to wear without being too hot like most traditional wool shirts.
+It has all the natural deodorizing and moisture control features of wool, always keeping you comfortable.

 Made in Fukushima, Japan

 207g (Size XL)

 MEN | S / M / L / XL